orest22/lerna-example/packages/core/README.md

 ### TypeScript

 `tsconfig.json` is set up to interpret `dom` and `esnext` types, as well as `react` for `jsx`.
 Adjust according to your needs.

-## Continuous Integration

-### GitHub Actions

-Two actions are added by default:

-- `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
-- `size` which comments cost comparison of your library on every pull request using [`size-limit`](https://github.com/ai/size-limit)

 ## Optimizations